baby-loris/bla/CONTRIBUTION.md

 ## Pull requests and Code contributions

 * Tests must pass.
-* Follow [existing coding style](https://github.com/ymaps/codestyle/blob/master/js.md) (jscs and jshint will help you).
+* Follow [our coding style](https://github.com/ymaps/codestyle/blob/master/js.md) (jscs and jshint will help you).
 * If you fix a bug, add a test.
-* If you cannot fix a bug, add pull request with a test which failed but should not.
+* If you cannot fix a bug, send a pull request with a test which fails, but shouldn't.
-* Makes sure that coverage does not decrease.
+* Make sure that the test coverage doesn't decrease.

 ## Library structure
 ```